Haylee24/Healthcare-Customer-Retention-Analysis/README.md

 - How much revenue is currently exposed, and where should outreach be prioritized?

 ## Data Sourcing
 - Base structure: This project uses a publicly available IBM Telco Customer Churn sample dataset, that has been adapted into a simulated healthcare SaaS context for analytical and portfolio purposes.
-The healthcare-specific variables and business scenario are synthetic and do not represent actual Helium Health data.
+The healthcare-specific variables and business scenario are synthetic and do not represent actual Primera Health data.
 - Facility counts: sourced from the Lagos State Ministry of Health (2025, secondary facility count) and a peer-reviewed HEFAMAA-derived facility count study (Adeloye et al., Journal of Multidisciplinary Healthcare, 2023), cross-checked against a third independent source.
 - Records: 2,319 facilities, reflecting Lagos State's actual public/private and tertiary/secondary/primary facility mix; not an arbitrary row count.
 - Key fields: Facility ID, LGA, Ownership Type, Facility Level, Subscription Plan, Monthly Subscription Fee, Total Staff Licensed, Active Doctors/Nurses/Other Staff, Feature Adoption (%), Days Since Last Login, Customer Health Score, Health Category, Customer Status, Churn Reason, Customer Lifetime Value.